Sirsasana (The Headstand Pose)

 It is believed that Sirsansana is helpful for regrowing hair because it increases blood flow to the scalp.

-In ancient times, Shirshasana was mainly practised to calm the mind, which is also one of the main reasons for hair growth.
+In ancient times, Shirshasana was primarily practiced to calm the mind, which is also one of the main reasons for promoting hair growth.

-It also stimulates dormant hair follicles for their long life and protects them from early greying.
+It also stimulates dormant hair follicles to promote their long life and protects them from premature greying.

-It has excellent physical and mental healing properties that cure different ailments and is considered the king of Asana.
+It possesses excellent physical and mental healing properties, curing various ailments, and is considered the king of Asanas.

 Benefits of Shirshasana